 - 1. The College's policies, procedures, and practices are designed to reduce the incidence of sexual misconduct, stop misconduct when it is found to exist, prevent the misconduct from recurring, and address its effects. - 2.
 If sexual misconduct has occurred, the College wants to know so that it can take effective action to stop it, prevent it from recurring, and address its effects.
 The College recognizes that in some cases the persons affected by sexual misconduct will wish to remain anonymous and/or not pursue formal action.
 The College strongly encourages every person who has been subjected to sexual misconduct or who knows or reasonably believes that someone else has been subjected to such misconduct to come forward to report the matter and, in the case of its employees, it requires them to do so, unless the employee learned the information in a confidential professional role or is otherwise exempt from reporting as a matter of law or College policy.
 In addition, the College prohibits retaliation against any person who in good faith makes a report of sexual misconduct. - 3.
-Actions called for in this Policy will be executed by individuals who are appropriately trained, unbiased, and committed to discharging their responsibilities in accordance with the Policy. - 4.
-The College periodically will review its policies, procedures, and practices to ensure that they are consistent with these core principles.
+Actions called for in this Policy will be executed by individuals who are appropriately trained annually on issues relating to sexual misconduct, investigatory procedures, and hearing procedures (as applicable to the role) to protect the safety and rights of students and employees and promote accountability, unbiased, and committed to discharging their responsibilities in accordance with the Policy. - 4.
+The College periodically will review its policies, procedures, and practices to ensure that they are consistent with these core principles and pursuant to procedures established by the College, including, but not limited to review of best practices and current professional standards.
+This policy shall be made available in writing to any applicant, student or employee of the College upon request.